Budapesti Közlekedési Zrt.: Rail services

 BKV operates 36 city tram routes, including the Budapest Cog Railway that operates as tram line 60.
 The once-extensive network of tram tracks and the brown striped yellow trams were a characteristic of Budapest, but the network was curtailed under Communism owing to lack of funding.
-Line 4-6 is still the largest capacity tram-line in Europe.
+Line 4-6 is still the largest capacity tramline in Europe.
 The tram services are now set to have a renaissance as there is no further road capacity for bus lanes in Budapest.
 Replacing the more than 40-year-old rolling stock started in 2006 with new 54-meter long Siemens Combino Supra giants completely replacing former carriages on the 4-6 line.

-The underground railway network is less extensive, consisting of four lines, but is still largely th most used mean of public transport in Budapest, with more than 1 million riders per day.
+The underground railway network is less extensive, consisting of four lines, but is still largely the most used mean of public transport in Budapest, with more than 1 million riders per day.
 The M1 line (or Földalatti), whose colour is yellow, is a small underground tramway inaugurated in 1896.
 The other three are full-sized metro lines: M2 (red), M3 (blue) and M4 (green).
 M2 and M4 run roughly east–west, while M3 runs mostly north–south.
-There is a plan for a high-speed rail link to Ferihegy BUD international airport, which is currently served by bus from the end of the metro line M3. – See the main article Budapest Metro.
 In 2005 a "BEB" monthly pass was introduced for a 10% extra cost over the regular price, which permitted the use of the MÁV national railway lines within the city area, effectively increasing the tracked service for BKV's passengers.
 Since 2009, all monthly (and 15-day) passes, now called the "Budapest-pass", are valid on the national railway and suburban bus lines within city boundaries.

 Passenger statistics

 As of 2009, approximately 54% of the passenger traffic in Budapest, a city of 1.7 million inhabitants, is still carried by BKV vehicles, with the remaining 46% using private vehicles.
-During 2003 a total of 1.4 billion people travelled by BKV.
+During 2003, a total of 1.4 billion people travelled by BKV.
 During the Socialist era, Budapest had 2 million residents and its public vs. private transport ratio (the so-called modal split) was 80% : 20% in favor of mass transit.
 This ratio was a result of artificial restriction: COMECON rules did not allow Hungary to produce private cars domestically and Dacia / Lada / Škoda / Trabant / Wartburg (marque) car imports were never enough.
 (After the Iron Curtain fell, a large number of second hand cars were imported from Austria and Western Europe, leading to rapid private motorisation of Budapest's streets.)